WeTransfer/wt-api-docs/source/index.html.md

 ## Our APIs

-To make sure you have as much flexibility as possible, we’ve released two APIs that both have their own usecases.
+Depending on how you want to use the API we have two different ways of using WeTransfer's systems: transfers and boards.

 <div class="two-col">
   <div class="col">
     <span class="two-col__title">Transfer API</span>
     <p>Built to get files from one place to the other, this is the classic WeTransfer experience.
-Throw as many files at it as you can imagine, this thing will handle it with ease.</p>
+Send it up to 2GB of files per transfer and this thing will handle it with ease, with a built-in 7 day expiry.</p>
   </div>
   <div class="col">
     <span class="two-col__title">Board API</span>
-    <p>Our new <em>Board API</em> was built based on the concept of our mobile app.
-It can handle both files and web content, and is flexible in how it displays it all.</p>
+    <p>Our new <em>Board API</em> is in line with our new mobile app.
+It can store traditional files as well as links, and is flexible in how it displays it all.</p>
   </div>
 </div>